WMIL-FM

 WMIL-FM (106.1 MHz) is a commercial radio station licensed to Waukesha, Wisconsin, and serving the Greater Milwaukee and Southeast Wisconsin radio market.
 It carries a country music radio format and is owned by iHeartMedia, Inc. The studios and offices are on West Howard Avenue in the Milwaukee suburb of Greenfield.

 WMIL-FM has an effective radiated power (ERP) of 12,000 watts.
 The transmitter site is in Milwaukee's North Side off Humboldt Boulevard near Estabrook Park and the Milwaukee River.
 WMIL-FM broadcasts in the HD Radio hybrid format.
-The HD2 digital subchannel formerly aired alternative rock from the 1990s and 2000s as "Alt 2K".
+The HD2 digital subchannel airs iHeartRadio's "TikTok Radio" service.

 History

 WAUX-FM, WAUK-FM

 On January 1, 1962, the station signed on as WAUX-FM, the FM sister station to WAUX (1510 AM).
 The stations were owned by the Waukesha Broadcasting Company.
-At the time, WAUX-FM’s effective radiated power was 3,800 watts, a fraction of its current output.
+At the time, WAUX-FM's effective radiated power was 3,800 watts, a fraction of its current output.

 Because WAUX was a daytimer, the two stations simulcast during the day and programming continued on WAUX-FM at night.
 A few years later in 1965, they became WAUK and WAUK-FM respectively.
 During the 1970s, WAUK-FM aired a beautiful music format.